Title: Superintendent of Mount Moriah Cemetery; city councilmember, real estate partner

 George had an even greater interest in local politics.
 He was first elected to the city’s Common Council in 1913, then to the Select Council in 1915.
 By 1919 the city created just one City Council, of which George was a member for the next 20 years, never losing an election.

 He served as president of City Council starting in January, 1938.
 In August of 1939 the current mayor resigned for health reasons, so the job of Acting Mayor fell to George until the new mayor took over in January.
 The incoming mayor immediately appointed him as Director of Public Welfare, where he served until retiring in 1943.

 His brief legacy as mayor was noteworthy for the passage of a wage tax of 1.5% on earned incomes from both city residents and commuters.
 After withstanding a court challenge, that tax remains today as the city’s largest source of revenue.

 George’s role at Mount Moriah lost much of its luster over the years as he put more of his energy into the workings of City Council.
-He held the post of superintendent until his father died in 1927, assuming his title of secretary/treasurer for the board for many years after that.
-He probably had to surrender that title after his stroke.
+He held the post of superintendent until his father, “Rash,” died in 1927, assuming his title of secretary/treasurer for the board.
+Cemetery records say he held that position until his death.
 Who succeeded him in that position, and who was on the board at that time isn’t known.

 The Great Transition

 There was no one with the Connell name who wanted to take the baton from him.
 Fortunately a loyal cousin of George who worked at the cemetery was a worthy candidate.